anatomy08/Frost-Glides-2D-Game/README.md

 - Accelerate when necessary.
 - Trigger particle effects only when in contact with the ground.

+You can play my game here : https://jeffreyexpectacion.itch.io/frost-glides You can donate on my GCASH number 09163400978

+You can play my Game Here :

 ## **Game Design Aims:**
 - Deliver a seamless and soothing experience.